 This is the most crucial measurement to have so double-checking is a good idea.
 If you buy a bow with a draw length that is off, it can make it hard to use accurately.

 Once you have your draw length, you can use the chart below to determine the bow length that will typically fit.
 This can vary but this gives a good place to start.

 Over 30 Inches

 Which Draw Weight to Choose

 Draw weight is the most complicated choice you will have to make and relates to the amount of force stored by a bow.
-What this means to you as an archer is that a lower draw weight is easier to pull while a higher draw weight is more difficult to pull.
+What this means to you is that a lower draw weight is easier to pull while a higher draw weight is more difficult to pull.
 The problem is that there is no easy chart to use for this aspect of a recurve bow.
 However, there are a few tips you can use.